carlosafonso/microservices/README.md

 Note that all parameters ending in `*ImageUri` default to the public Docker repositories hosted on Docker Hub, but you could use custom images in private repos such as Amazon ECR.

 The stack output includes a link to the ALB endpoint, which is the application entry point.

+**NOTE:** Some resources will be retained on stack deletion, as otherwise the deletion will fail because they need to be empty (S3 buckets, ECR repositories, etc.).
+You will need to  delete them manually; failing to do so might incur in costs.
+For your reference, the CloudFormation logical names for these resources are:

+* `ArtifactStoreBucket`
+* `ECRRepository`

+### Architecture

 The following architecture diagram illustrates what gets deployed: